 I struggled with what to even call this post.
 I chose to label my job search as stalled, rather than failed.

 I don’t feel like a failure.
 I tried my best.
 I was a finalist six times for positions.
 I know and believe in my skills.
 So I know I’m not a failure.
-I think that anyone else going through this experience, I would encourage them to shift their description of the situation.
+For anyone else going through this experience, I would encourage them to shift their description of the situation.
 I can’t make people hire me, but I can do my best to highlight my skills and continually reflect on what I need to do to improve.

 So that is how I am going to frame this decision.
 I recognize I need time to reflect without the pressure of finding a job.
 My current skills are enough and I am enough.
 But I also need a break from the rejection, so I don’t internalize the feelings of failure.
 And knowing this makes me feel that much better about my decision.

 I am not sure I will ever give up my dream to work with college students.
-Writing this post is both painful and revelatory since it highlights my ambivalence leaving my field.
+Writing this post is both painful and revelatory since it highlights my ambivalence to leave my field.
 It also highlights, inside me, how much I cared about the work I was doing.
 But then reality pops up and reminds me that paying bills and working towards retirement are those basic needs that need to be met.

 In the words of Cher, in the wonderful movie Burlesque, “you haven’t seen the last of me.”